DofE and the mental health benefits of recognising achievement

 By the time we got to the second night I found myself laid in my tent, reflecting on how far we had come as a team and how far I had come as an individual.
 I had gone from having zero wilderness knowledge and skills to taking a leadership role within my group to do eight-hour walks and getting us all to camp safely before night fall.
 In that moment I had more confidence that I would have ever imagined, I was determined to complete the expedition and achieve my Gold Award.

-Since achieving my Award and receiving this at St James’s Palace in London; in the presence of TRHs The Earl and Countess of Wessex, my mental health through recognising my achievement has come along unimaginably.
+Since achieving my Award and receiving this at St James’s Palace in London; in the presence of TRHs The Duke and Duchess of Edinburgh, my mental health through recognising my achievement has come along unimaginably.

 Recognising this achievement and those through my work has presented me with opportunities within Amey, that I never imagined would happen so quickly!

-My biggest opportunity and achievement was being asked to represent Amey as a Gold Award holder at the Women in Business Event December 2018, where I again met with TRHs The Countess of Wessex and The Earl of Wessex, sharing my DofE journey and amongst many other executive personnel funding and supporting The Duke of Edinburgh’s Award.
+My biggest opportunity and achievement was being asked to represent Amey as a Gold Award holder at the Women in Business Event December 2018, where I again met with TRHs The Duke of Edinburgh and The Duchess of Edinburgh, sharing my DofE journey and amongst many other executive personnel funding and supporting The Duke of Edinburgh’s Award.